-Many of us are familiar with the benefits that process automation offers.
+What are the benefits of workflow automation?
 From reduced costs to greater productivity to agility and flexibility in operations, automation is a powerful tool for modern organizations.
 Yet the process of getting started with automation can be daunting.
+So let’s explore 15 extraordinary examples of process automation across various sectors, showcasing the immense potential and transformative power of this innovative approach.

 Here are 15 process automation examples that will transform your organization: